grabyc/python-dev/wiki/Pydantic-Concepts/Pydantic.md

 This documentation provides an overview of the purpose and implementation of user stories related to Pydantic in this project.
 Each user story demonstrates a specific use case or feature of Pydantic, focusing on data validation, type enforcement, and integration with Python applications.

 ## Purpose of Pydantic User Stories
-- Illustrate practical scenarios for using Pydantic models
+- Illustrate practical scenarios for using Pydantic models and features
 - Demonstrate data validation and error handling
 - Show integration with other tools (e.g., Gradio)
 - Serve as reference implementations for common patterns